 For applied research in language analysis, we developed a robust analysis pipeline that includes syntactic and deep-syntactic dependency parsing, named entity recognition, word sense disambiguation and entity linking.

-Within the field of lexicography and lexicology, we are interested in the investigation of problems related to idiosyncratic word co-occurrences (or collocations): their theoretical description, semantically-oriented classification, automatic recognition in text corpora and sound representation in dictionaries - both for human and machine use.
-We are interested in problems related to collocations in computer assisted language learning (CALL).
+Within the field of lexicography and lexicology, we are interested, first of all, in the investigation of problems related to idiosyncratic word co-occurrences (or collocations): their theoretical description, semantically-oriented classification, automatic recognition in text corpora and sound representation in dictionaries - for both human and machine use.
+In this context, we are also interested in problems related to collocations in computer assisted language learning (CALL).